Ergus/MultiCallC/README.md

 * Interface Bash-C using bash builtins.
 This bash functionality is surprisingly undocumented in spite of it is very simple to use.

+* Interface Elisp-C using the emacs module from Emacs-25.
+This includes the emacs-modules.h header because it is not available in all the systems, even when Emacs supports it.
+The interface is made barely simple and for real applications the high level wrapper is most recommended for error prevention.

 Author: Jimmy Aguilar Mena